Cambuchi/blog-src/content/posts/my-first-post.md

 # Hugo Setup

-This will setup Hugo on your system so that you can use it as a command from Git Bash.
+This will setup Hugo on your system so that you can use it as a command from Git Bash/Terminals.
 Hugo is a framework for building websites that automates much of the process while still allowing for very deep customization.
 Commands like `hugo server` will run a local live-server for easy website previewing/tweaking and `hugo build` will generate the static files you will serve as your website.

 The following instructions are specific for Windows 10.
 Mac/Linux users can find installation instructions here: [https://gohugo.io/getting-started/installing/](https://gohugo.io/getting-started/installing/ "https://gohugo.io/getting-started/installing/")

+### Setup

 1. Create a new folder `C:\Hugo`.
 2. Create a subfolder in the Hugo folder `C:\Hugo\bin`.